Ethan Happ

-Ethan Happ (born May 7, 1996) is an American professional basketball player for Rio Breogán of the Spanish Liga ACB.
-He is the all-time leading rebounder for the Wisconsin Badgers, where he started all 139 games of his college career and is the school record holder in double-doubles and triple-doubles.
+Ethan Happ (born May 7, 1996) is an American-born naturalized Macedonian professional basketball player for Valencia of the Spanish Liga ACB.
+At a height of 2.08 m tall, he plays at both the power forward and center positions.

+Happ is the all-time leading rebounder for the Wisconsin Badgers, where he started all 139 games of his college career and is the school record holder in double-doubles and triple-doubles.
 Happ is one of just six players in NCAA history to record at least 2,000 points, 1,000 rebounds and 400 assists.

-At a height of 2.08 m (6'10") tall, Happ plays at both the power forward and center positions.

 High school career

 Happ, whose hometown is Milan, Illinois, attended Rockridge High School, in Taylor Ridge, Illinois, where he played high school basketball.

 College career

 He attended the University of Wisconsin, where he played college basketball with the Wisconsin Badgers.
 Happ red-shirted during his freshman season, during which the Badgers were the 2015 NCAA runner-up.

 Happ started every game in 2015–16 for the Badgers and was named Big Ten Freshman of the Year.
 He was also a unanimous selection the Big Ten All-Freshman Team and named to the Big Ten All-Defensive Team.
 He was selected to the third team All-Big Ten by the media and honorable mention by the coaches.
 As a sophomore, Happ became a greatly improved player.
 He was named a third-team All-American after averaging 14 points per game.

 Despite not being listed in most mock drafts, Happ declared for the 2018 NBA draft without hiring an agent, giving him the option to return to college, which he later did.

 On December 22, 2018, Happ grabbed his 1,000th career rebound in a win over Grambling State.
-On February 12, 2019 he scored his 2000th point, making him the first player in the Big Ten to score 2,000 points and collect 1,000 rebounds in 35 years.
+On February 12, 2019, he scored his 2000th point, making him the first player in the Big Ten to score 2,000 points and collect 1,000 rebounds in 35 years.
 As a senior, Happ averaged 17.9 points, 10.3 rebounds, 4.6 assists, 1.0 steals and 1.2 blocks per game.
-Happ was the only player in NCAA during the 2018—19 season, to lead their respective team in all 5 statistical categories.
+Happ was the only player in NCAA during the 2018–19 season, to lead their respective team in all 5 statistical categories.